How to Prevent Wobbly Head in Amigurumi Crochet Dolls

 Step 3: Insert the tube into the neck of your doll

 Insert the tube into the neck of your doll.
 The tube should be halfway into the body or your doll and the other half in the head of your doll.
 Make sure that it’s well stuffed and feels stable.
+If the head is being sewed on separately, put it through the neck and then put head on over this tube.

 Step 4: Insert 2-3 passes into the neck of your doll, through the tube, to ensure that it stays in place